manu-unter/navigator/README.md

 ### Adding previews for new file types

-To display previews for new file types, you need to do two things:
+To display previews for new file types, you need to do two things inside [Preview.kt](src/main/kotlin/Preview.kt):

 1. Extend the `when` clause in the `Preview` component - e.g. `"video" -> VideoPreview(node)`
 2. Implement the new preview component which shows the file content (e.g. the `VideoPreview` component itself) - you can